AlzPatz/yak2d-samples/README.md

 ## Example Screenshots

-Each sample projection aims to demonstrate the simple application of a drawing or rendering function.
+Each sample project aims to demonstrate the simple application of a drawing or rendering function.

 Please note the GIFs are of a lower resolution and lower framerate than is actually rendered by Yak2D